Code-Institute-Submissions/alexzanotti-milestone.project.4/README.md

 ### Automated Testing Procedure

 #### HTML Validator
 This automated test type checks the HTML code for errors and warnings.
 The HTML Validator tool (validator.w3.org) checks for proper markup, syntax errors, and other issues that can cause problems with the rendering of web pages.
 It provides a detailed report of errors and warnings, allowing developers to fix them quickly.
+NOTE: the validator contain warning, derived from the Django templating language.

 | Test ID | Test Description | Expected Outcome | Status |
 |---------|------------------|------------------|--------|